C-D-Lewis/blog.chrislewis.me.uk/posts/2022-05-07-Home-Is-Where-The-DNS-Record-Points.md

 robust by decreasing the interval, or by detecting a loss of internet connectivity and performing the check when it is restored.

-But of course, the blost must be served over secure HTTPS like it is today with CloudFront.
+But of course, the blog must be served over secure HTTPS like it is today with CloudFront.
 This means I would need to obtain a CA-signed SSL certificate to install in the Node.js server so that going to the same address will be accepted by modern browsers and be just as easy to reach.
 Something to look into...